dzzhang96/Medical-Image-Processing/README.md

 💩💩💩💩💩💩💩💩💩💩💩💩💩💩💩💩💩💩💩💩💩💩💩💩💩💩💩💩💩💩💩

-### This Shit Mountain includes Lady Lena & an adorable Doraemon as follows:
+### This Shit Mountain includes lady Lena & an adorable Doraemon as follows:

 #### 1. Thresholding: OTSU & Entropy and Histgram